openframeworks/ofBook/18_version_control_with_git/chapter.md

 It looks pretty confusing, but let's pick it apart a bit to highlight the most useful parts.

 The first line denotes the two different files being compared, denoted as `a/...` and `b/...`.
-If you have not just renamed a file, those two will typically be identical.
+If we have not just renamed a file, those two will typically be identical.

 The next couple of lines further define what exactly is being compared, but that's not interesting to us until we come to the line starting with  `@@`.
 This defines a so-called "hunk", which means it tells us what part of the file is being shown next.